Pureblueessentialsorg/pureblueessentials.com.au/content/shop/bathlale/index.md

 Add a handful of **pure blue essential Bath Soak** to a normal bath, or a smaller amount to a footbath.
 Relax and soak up the goodness of epsom salts and lavender and lemongrass essential oils.

-Let the aroma of the essential oils take you to your happy place.... an exotic beach, a music festival, Grandma's garden, a village in Tuscany.....
+Let the aroma of the essential oils take you to your happy place.... an exotic beach, a music festival, Grandma's wonderous garden, a village in Tuscany.....

 But don't wait until your body is screaming out for relief, buy a pack now and keep it in the bathroom cupboard.